Jean Bilhères de Lagraulas: Biography

-In 1485, Charles VIII of France named him president of the Exchequer of Normandy.
+In 1485, King Charles VIII named him president of the Exchequer of Normandy.
 In 1489, he attended the parlement at which the king had the Duke of Orléans explain his conduct.
 He then served as Charles VIII's ambassador to the Holy Roman Empire.
 In 1491, he became French ambassador to the Holy See in Rome.
 He was coadjutor bishop of Santes from 2 December 1491 until August 1492.

 Charles VIII recommended that the pope make Bilhères a cardinal, and, before his death, Pope Innocent VIII named him governor of Rome.
 Pope Alexander VI then made him a cardinal priest in the consistory of 20 September 1493.
 He received the red hat and the titular church of Santa Sabina on 23 September 1493.

 He accompanied King Charles VIII in his entrance in Rome on 31 December 1494 at the start of the Italian War of 1494–1498.
 On 19 May 1495 the king sent him to negotiate with the pope, but these negotiations were unsuccessful.
 He then accompanied the king on his crossing to Rome on 1 June 1495.

 On 26 October 1496 he was named Bishop of Condom in commendam and on 14 February 1498 Bishop of Viviers in commendam; he occupied both of these sees until his death.

 In 1498, he commissioned Michelangelo to sculpt his Pietà for the Chapel of Santa Petronilla, the chapel of the King of France in St. Peter's Basilica.

 He died in Rome on 6 August 1499.
 He is buried in the Chapel of St. Petronilla in St. Peter's Basilica.